 Turn Off Notifications

 I recommend writing down encouraging quotes and setting them as daily reminders.
 This keeps me in a good mood and improves my mental health.

 Outsource Your Work

 Whether you want to hire someone to answer emails, run your social media platforms, take your pictures, or edit your content, outsourcing your work will free up your schedule.

 I’ve seen many entrepreneurs recommend a website called Fiverr when you’re ready to hire help.
 They have affordable prices and different services you can invest in.

 Stop Comparing Yourself

 Getting caught up in the numbers and algorithms can become frustrating.
 You may see someone else growing faster than you or securing more partnerships — this may cause you to feel like you’re doing something wrong even though you’re working hard to build your brand.

-I’m sure you have many ideas running through your mind every day, however, you can’t execute them if you don’t practice self-care and pour into yourself first.
-Finding a balance between your brand and private life is key to being a successful creator.
+I’m sure you have many ideas running through your mind every day, however, you can’t execute them if you don’t practice self-care as a Content Creator and choose yourself first.

-Follow these self-care tips for Content Creators and don’t be afraid to take a step back when you’re overwhelmed.
+Don’t be afraid to take a step back when you’re overwhelmed.
 When you finish your break, you’ll be ready to put out the valuable content your audience follows you for!